Confessions on a Dance Floor: Accolades

 Madonna won the Best International Female Solo Artist at the 2006 BRIT Awards.
 She also won World's Best Selling Pop Artist and Best Selling U.S. Artist at the 2006 World Music Awards for the album.
 She was nominated for five awards at the 2006 MTV Video Music Awards for the music video of the album's first single, "Hung Up".
-Madonna also got nominated for Best Album of the Year, Best Pop Video, and Best Female Artist at the MTV Europe Music Awards 2006.
+Madonna was also nominated for Best Album of the Year, Best Pop Video, and Best Female Artist at the MTV Europe Music Awards 2006.
 She also won a Grammy Award in the category of "Best Dance/Electronic Album" at the 2007 ceremony.
 The album peaked at number one in 40 countries, earning a place in the Guinness World Records for topping the record charts in the most countries.

 Rolling Stone ranked Confessions on a Dance Floor as the twenty-second top album of 2005.
 NME also placed it at number 29 on the magazine's list of the 50 best albums of 2005.
-Sal Cinquemani of Slant Magazine ranked the album at the third position on his list of the top ten albums of 2005.
-The same magazine considered the album the 38th best one from the 2000s.
+Sal Cinquemani of Slant Magazine ranked the album in third place on his list of the top ten albums of 2005.
+The same magazine ranked the album as the 38th best from the 2000s.
 Three critics writing for Stylus Magazine also included Confessions on a Dance Floor in their year-end lists of the best albums of 2005.
-Q Magazine named the record the 26th best one of 2005.
-On their ranking of the best albums from 2005, The Observer listed the album at number 26.
+Q magazine named the record the 26th best album of 2005.
+In its ranking of the best albums of 2005, The Observer listed the album at number 26.
 By the end of the 2000s, Slant Magazine placed the album at number 38 on their list of "The 100 Best Albums of the Aughts".
 In 2015, Confessions on a Dance Floor was ranked third on "The 99 Greatest Dance Albums of All Time" by Vice magazine.